A revolutionary study with remarkable results

 - In the Know (previously called Story Teller).

 Each participant performed approximately 40 hours of brain training using these exercises.
-To learn more about the design of the study as well as the remarkable results, see the links below:

 The IMPACT study discovered the following: